 In 2013, the Federal Trade Commission (the "FTC") amended an existing complaint in the matter Federal Trade Commission v.
 WV Universal Management, LLC et al., pending in the United States District Court for the Middle District of Florida (the "Court"), to add UPS-WI, as an additional defendant on one count of providing substantial assistance in violation of the Telemarketing Sales Rule.
 On November 18, 2014, the Court issued an Order granting the FTC's motion for summary judgment against UPS-WI on the single count.
 Subsequently, the FTC filed motions for a permanent injunction and equitable monetary relief against UPS-WI and the other remaining defendants.
-Prior to the Court hearing on the motions, UPS-WI and the FTC reached a settlement on the FTC's motion for a permanent injunction.
-The Court granted the FTC's motion for equitable relief against UPS-WI and the other remaining defendants, ordering that the remaining defendants pay approximately \$1,735,000 in equitable monetary relief.
+Prior to the Court hearing on the motions, UPS-WI and the FTC's motion for equitable relief against UPS-WI and the other remaining defendants, ordering that the remaining defendants pay approximately \$1,735,000 in equitable monetary relief.
 This amount was deposited with the Court pending the outcome of an appeal of the judgement.